instadw/instadwell-blog/_posts/2026-1-22-top-10-co-living-spaces-in-madhapur-and-mindspace-commute-hack-2026.md

 Living within walking distance of Mindspace can:

--   Save 60–90 minutes daily
+-   Save 60-90 minutes daily

--   Cut ₹3,000–₹5,000 in monthly travel costs
+-   Cut ₹3,000-₹5,000 in monthly travel costs

 -   Reduce burnout from peak‑hour traffic

-Inner Madhapur and [DLF](https://instadwell.com/blog/top-10-co-living-spaces-in-dlf-phase-4-and-cyber-city-walk-to-work-guide-2026)‑side Gachibowli are popular for this reason.
+Inner Madhapur and DLF‑side Gachibowli are popular for this reason.

 ----------

 ### The “Walk‑to‑Work” Circle (Mindspace Radius)

-**Imagine a 1–1.5 km radius around Mindspace IT Park, covering:**
+**Imagine a 1-1.5 km radius around Mindspace IT Park, covering:**

 -   Ayyappa Society